35+ Yummy Lentil Recipes

 Different types of lentils

-There are several varieties of lentils, these are the most common ones you’ll find in your local grocery store:
+There are several varieties of lentils.
+These are the most common ones you’ll find in your local grocery store:

 2. Green lentils: they have a more robust flavor and come in a range of sizes.
-Green lentils maintain a medium to firm texture making them perfect for salads, earthy soups, stews and side dishes.
+Green lentils maintain a medium to firm texture, making them perfect for salads, earthy soups, stews, and side dishes.

 3. Red & yellow lentils: they’re also known as “split lentils” because they have been split in half.
-For this reason, during cooking they break down quickly and turn mushy making them ideal for soups (but they’re not ideal in salads!).
+For this reason, during cooking, they break down quickly and turn mushy, making them ideal for soups (but they’re not ideal in salads!).
 They’re sweet and very common in Indian and Middle Eastern cuisine

 Close-up of different and colorful type of lentils.